W-M-T/Thalia-Programming-Contest-Framework/README.md

 - Whether to write the bot stderr to a file (you can use this to debug your bot)
 - Where to connect to the server (you probably won't need to change this)
 - What command to run to run your bot.

+If you have any questions, you can approach Ward, Nick or Yannick.

+Have fun!